 Many sinus headache triggers are airborne and difficult to avoid.
 Discuss your options with your allergist to decide which treatment options are best for you.

-If your allergy headaches persist, your allergist may recommend one or more of the following treatments to offer relief.
+If your allergy headaches persist, your allergist may recommend one or more of the following treatments to offer the best options for allergy headache relief.

 - Pain Relievers: Advil (ibuprofen) and Tylenol (acetaminophen) can offer short-term relief for sinus pain.